 Today, the textile dyeing/printing companies are doing yarn/fabrics dyeing, printing and functionalization, which take large production runs.

-The applicant proposes the usage of inkjet printing as one unit operation that coloration (pattern or uniform color) and multifunctionalization are done in one run.
-This project enables FOV Fabrics AB to make in short runs of a completely colored and functionalized product for specific clients, TST Sweden AB and Peak Performance Production AB.
+The applicant proposes the usage of inkjet printing as one unit operation that colouration (pattern or uniform colour) and multifunctionalization are done in one run.
+This project enables FOV Fabrics AB to make in short runs of a completely coloured and functionalized product for specific clients, TST Sweden AB and Peak Performance Production AB.
 This single step process is not possible today.

 This project will build on the expertise of the Textile Materials Technology (TMT) group from UB and the three industrial partners (Peak Performance Production AB, TST Sweden AB and FOV Fabrics AB).
 At the end of the project, the industrial partners will be able to produce and evaluate the prototypes by using digital inkjet printing technology at industrial relevant condition.